jlyst/101-project-template/README.md

 > [Value Proposition]

 ## What is [Project Name]?
+[Describe the applications functional purpose.]

 ## Who is [Project Name] for and what value does it bring?
+[Describe the primary stakeholders and the value it brings each.]

 ## Development Outline